TheRipperGos/GoS/README.md

-THE RIPPER SERIES
+## THE RIPPER SERIES
-Gaming on Steroids Ext scripts, all made by BronzeSamma / Juauzynhu
+Gaming on Steroids Ext scripts, all made by
+Juauzynhu and Romanov